cameron-taylor-png/Git-An_Introduction/README.md

 # Git: An Introduction
-A general, introductory presentation on version control, their history, and git and how to use it.
+A beginner-friendly presentation on version control, its history, Git, and how to use it effectively.

 Includes the .tex files, which make use of the Metropolis theme for beamer presentations (https://github.com/matze/mtheme).